Jitam-Bharadwaj/Realsales-admin/README.md

 ## License

 This project is proprietary and intended for internal use.
-Contact the project owner for licensing details.
+Contact DESUN TECHNOLOGY PVT LTD the real owner for licensing details.

 ---

-> Built with ❤️ using React, Vite, Material UI, and Tailwind CSS by DESUN TECHNOLOGY PVT LTD.
+> Built with ❤️ by DESUN TECHNOLOGY PVT LTD.